 Traditionally it’s the bride’s parents who host the engagement party.
 But if you want to throw tradition to the wind, by all means, go for it!
 Whether it’s the bride’s parents, your best friend, your siblings or yourselves, set a designated planner in advance.
 Give them time to organise the event and keep yourself available to answer any questions they may have.

-Your choice of function venue will be largely influenced by both the formality and the theme of your event.
+Your choice of wedding venue will be largely influenced by both the formality and the theme of your event.
 For a more casual affair, a family member’s backyard or a public space like a park or a coastal wedding venue by the beach is a great place to host your event.
 For something more formal, a private dining room at a restaurant or small function venue is the perfect way to go.

 As with every other engagement party consideration, theming can be as intricate or simple as you like.
 The whole point is to celebrate, so decorate in a way that feels like a celebration to you.
 Whether you want an all-white theme, modern elegance or rustic flowers, the choice is yours so pick a theme you love and enjoy it.